Theo-Yim/VLMs/Ovis/HF_Repo/README.md

 ## Quick Inference

 Below is a simple example demonstrating how to run Ovis2.5 with a single image input.
+For accelerated inference with **vLLM**, refer to [GitHub](https://github.com/AIDC-AI/Ovis).

 First, install the required dependencies: